dev-sora/pokeSound/readme.md

 ## Description

 ### What is done?
-- poke.py - This is to transrate images to sounds, mainly using OpenCV.
-The resolution of images is limited in 60x60.
+- `poke.py` - This program transrates images to sounds, mainly using OpenCV.
+The resolution of input images is limited in 60x60.
-- analysis.py - This is to record sounds for certain seconds, analyse them and back-transrate sounds into images.
+- `analysis.py` - This program records input sounds for certain seconds, analyses them and back-transrates sounds into images.

 ## Requirement

+### Hardware
+Two devices(any kind will be fine) are needed.
+One is for sending, the other is for receiving.

+### Software
 The following modules are required.

 - OpenCV